We have a small, specialist team with responsibilities based around our investment work.

 Hannah manages NZ On Air’s music social media channels and helps promote NZ music to streaming platforms and other areas of the online world.
 She has experience in radio production, music journalism and digital media.
 Hannah also oversees the compilation of NewTracks which is how we promote new songs for broadcast.

 Clare is part of the Senior Leadership Team.
 She is responsible for the financial operations of NZ On Air and leads the reporting, compliance and internal audit functions.
-She also has oversight of the financial accounting and reporting processes of the Broadcasting Standards Authority as part of a shared services arrangement.
-Clare has more than 30 years accounting and auditing experience in both the public and private sectors in New Zealand and England.
-Clare has a BA (Hons) in Archaeology from the London Institute of Archaeology and is a member of the Institute of Chartered Accountants in England and Wales and the Chartered Accountants Australia New Zealand.
+She has more than 30 years accounting and auditing experience in both the public and private sectors in New Zealand and England.
+Clare has a BA (Hons) in Archaeology from the London Institute of Archaeology and is a member of the Institute of Chartered Accountants in England and Wales and Chartered Accountants Australia New Zealand.

 Hui-Ping looks after the financial accounting and HR functions for both NZ On Air and Broadcasting Standards Authority as part of a shared services arrangement.
 She oversees the Finance and Contract Management System and liaises with IT infrastructure maintenance and deployment.
 Hui-Ping has a BCom in Accounting from Nelson Marlborough Institute of Technology and is a member of Chartered Accountants Australia New Zealand.